How to Weld Tool Steel to Mild Steel

 Cold-work steels are designed for use in low-temperature applications where high levels of wear resistance are needed.
 Hot-work steels are ideal for applications where high temperatures are involved, such as forging or casting metals.
 Shock-resistant steels are designed to resist impact and shock loading, making them ideal for use in hammers and other hand tools.

-See also What is Weld Tool in Coreldraw
+See also How to Mig Weld Tool Steel

 When choosing a tool steel filler rod, it’s important to consider the specific application the rod will be used for.
 The type of metal being welded also plays a role in selecting the right filler rod; HSS rods are typically used on stainless steels and cast irons while cold-work rods are better suited for welding low alloy or carbon steels.
 Once the application and metal have been determined, you can then select a rod with the appropriate chemistry and mechanical properties.